 Aug 12 - 22, 2021 | Days | Hours | Min

-Due to the postponement of the 2020 Iowa State Fair, Keith Urban with special guest Russell Dickerson at the 2020 Iowa State Fair Grandstand for Saturday, August 15, 2020, is rescheduled for Saturday, August 21, 2021.
+The Chris Stapleton All American Road Show at the Iowa State Fair on August 21, 2020 is postponed to August 19, 2021.
 All previously purchased tickets will be honored for the rescheduled date and a new ticket is not needed.

 Chris Stapleton is an award-winning American singer-songwriter who wrote multiple hits for many country/rock/pop musicians before stepping into the limelight himself with his smash debut album, Traveller, in 2015.

 He quietly wrote songs for top country artists before taking the microphone and putting his career in hyper-drive.
 By 2018, he was credited with writing or co-writing a total of 170 songs, six of which made it to number one on country music charts.
 Stapleton has racked up numerous awards and nominations for albums Traveller, From a Room: Volume 1 and From a Room: Volume 2.
 For example, his song “Nobody to Blame” won the 2016 Academy of Country Music Awards Song of the Year, and his album From a Room: Volume 1 won the 2018 Academy of Country Music Awards Album of the Year along with single of the year for “Broken Halos.”
 In all, Stapleton has earned five Grammy Awards, seven Academy of Country Music Awards (CMA), ten Country Music Association Awards, and five Billboard Music Awards.